-In order to configure the circuits you will need to launch the Apogee app and make sure you are connected.
+In order to configure the circuits you will need to launch the Aurora app on your phone and make sure you are connected.
 In order to make a connection the ignition system of the host vehicle must be switched on.
 To get started, tap any one of the circuits and the following screen will appear.